Frequently Asked Questions!

 5. Why have you never made a song about [insert ‘x’ game/movie/whatever here]

-Because there are hundreds of thousands of games, TV shows & movies and that’s just one.
+Because there are hundreds of thousands of games, TV shows, books, movies & life experiences and that’s just one.

 6. This song didn’t fit the game/movie/subject matter